Beiyang Army: Origins in the late Qing (to 1900)

 By the time of the First Sino-Japanese War in 1894–95, the Huai Army was considered to be the best force the Qing dynasty could field.
 Its arsenal included Mauser breechloader rifles, Krupp artillery, and a large quantity of ammunition.
 The quality of this equipment was comparable to that of the Imperial Japanese Army at the time, and its field commanders were experienced veterans who distinguished themselves during the Nian Rebellion.
 However, the Huai Army was still not considered a fully modernized force.
 The training of its soldiers used elements of old Chinese drill, sometimes with spears and other medieval weapons instead of firearms, and lacked proper marksmanship practice and the coordination of small units.
 There were reports during the war that some soldiers did not know how to use their firearms or artillery.
 Discipline was not strongly maintained, and the Chinese were more likely to abandon their positions during battle.
 The Huai Army also did not have organized supply, medical, transport, or engineering services, so the soldiers on campaign had to live off the land or take goods from the local population, as they did in Korea during the war.
 Chinese forces in Korea suffered a series of defeats, and in September 1894 the Japanese victory at the Battle of Pyongyang largely destroyed the Huai Army.

 The defeat of China's best forces by Japan caused the Qing court to authorize the creation of units based entirely on the Western model.
-Before the end of 1895 two organizations were established for this purpose: the Newly Created Army (Note: It was also called the Pacification Army in its early history, which itself had been formed during the war with Japan near Tianjin, at the training camp used by the Huai Army.) organized by Yuan Shikai in the province of Zhili, and the Self-Strengthening Army organized by Zhang Zhidong in Nanjing.
+Before the end of 1895 two organizations were established for this purpose: the New Field Army (Note: It was also called the Pacification Army in its early history, which itself had been formed during the war with Japan near Tianjin, at the training camp used by the Huai Army.) organized by Yuan Shikai in the province of Zhili, and the Self-Strengthening Army organized by Zhang Zhidong in Nanjing.
 In contrast to the simple organization of the braves, these two armies both had dedicated infantry, cavalry, artillery, engineering, and other technical branches, and specific attention was given to the recruitment, training, discipline, and pay of the soldiers.
 German officers assisted with the creation of these forces, and the German Army was specifically used as the example to follow.
-Unlike earlier forces, the Newly Created Army received its funding from the central government's Ministry of Finance.
+Unlike earlier forces, the New Field Army received its funding from the central government's Ministry of Finance.
 It was initially the size of a brigade and its foreign staff included Constantin von Hanneken and Johan Wilhelm Normann Munthe.
 The idea for it originated with Hanneken during the war, who wanted to create a foreign-trained corps to become the basis of a new imperial (instead of provincial) army, and Prince Gong submitted his plan in a memorial to the throne.
-On 8 December 1895, Yuan Shikai was appointed commander of the Newly Created Army, with the backing of the Prince Qing, Minister of War Ronglu, and Li Hongzhang.
+On 8 December 1895, Yuan Shikai was appointed commander of the New Field Army, with the backing of the Prince Qing, Minister of War Ronglu, and Li Hongzhang.